The Russia Investigations: How Many More Maria Butinas Are There?

 Court documents and other evidence unveiled by the government suggest how closely Butina was being controlled.
 In one FBI surveillance photograph, she is pictured with her fork and knife poised over dinner in a bistro across from a man whose face has been obscured.
 The FBI says Butina was meeting with a diplomat from the Russian Embassy.

-In another exhibit, handwritten notes describe a "Russian patriots in waiting organization:" What's the green card process?
+In another exhibit, handwritten notes describe a "Russian Patriots in Waiting organization": What's the green card process?
 How many Russian expatriates are in the U.S.?
 How to respond to the "offer of employment" from the spy agency FSB, successor to the old KGB?

 Butina's work on building a network appears to have been interrupted at an early stage.
 In fact, the government's attorneys said she appeared to be preparing to leave Washington — and potentially the country — when she was arrested July 15.